 To provide single sign-on from AirWatch-managed Android devices, you configure Mobile SSO for Android authentication in the VMware Identity Manager built-in identity provider.

 Obtain the root certificate and intermediate certificates from the CA that signed the certificates presented by your users.

 List of Object Identifier (OID) of valid certificate policies for certificate authentication.

 For revocation checking, the file location of the CRL and the URL of the OCSP server.

 (Optional) OCSP Response Signing certificate file location.

-- In the administration console, Identity & Access Management tab, select .
+- In the VMware Identity Manager console Identity & Access Management tab, select .

-- In the Authentication Methods section, click the Mobile SSO (for Android devices) gear icon.
+- To enable and configure CertProxyAuthAdapter, click the Mobile SSO (for Android devices) pencil icon.